Before you engage to use a formal Problem Solving methodology some solid prep is required or your efforts will be a waste of time.

 Follow these steps to identify and hone the content of your Problem Statement.

-IDENTIFY THE PROBLEM The first step is to identify critical problems in your business.
+The first step is to identify critical problems in your business.
 Examples could be:

 declining customer satisfaction